Head Women's Basketball Coach

 Marshall was a point guard at Orange Coast, playing a major role as the Pirates went 55-15 in her two seasons.
 She was a captain for Coast in her sophomore season of 2002-03, helping lead the Pirates to a 30-6 record and the CCCAA state community college championship.

-Former Palomar men's basketball player Chris Kroesch, who played guard for the Comets during the 1998-99 and 1999-2000 seasons, is in his fifth season as an assistant on Leigh Marshall's staff.
+Former Palomar men's basketball player Chris Kroesch, who played guard for the Comets during the 1998-99 and 1999-2000 seasons, will begin his sixth season as an assistant on Leigh Marshall's staff in 2007-08.

 Playing for coach Virgil Watson in his sophomore season, Kroesch helped the Comets to the 2000 Pacific Coast Conference men's championship.

-Kroesch is also in his tenth season as the girls head varsity coach at nearby Mission Hills High School.
-He has coached the Grizzlies to three straight CIF Championships, two of those being at the Open Division level.
-In 2014 he was named the San Diego Coach of the Year.
+Kroesch also will be in his 11th season as the girls head varsity coach at nearby Mission Hills High School and this past winter was honored as State High School Girls Basketball Coach of the Year.
+He has coached the Grizzlies to four straight CIF Championships, three of those being at the Open Division level.
+In 2014 and again in 2017 he was named the San Diego Coach of the Year.

 The San Marcos High School product is the Director of Coastal Elite Basketball Academy, a San Marcos based club that was founded in 2003.
 His club started with one team and has since grown to over 35 teams, including both boys and girls teams.
 Coastal Elite is now one of the largest clubs in the state of California.Kroesch holds a bachelor of arts degree from San Francisco State University.